&NOW 2021 Production Residency & Scholarship

 - Experiment with media art form, technique or content

-- Utilize FMC’s space for production, post-production or to test exhibition.
-Dedicate set hours at FMC and advertise open studio hours for community to visit.
+- Dedicate set hours per week and advertise virtual open studio hours for FMC’s community to view program updates

 - Develop and deliver one public program that engages with one of the FMC’s surrounding community.
 This could be a workshop, participatory experience, or artist talk.